awesome-panel/panel-vegafusion/README.md

 WORK IN PROGRESS.
 NOT WORKING

-Provides a VegaFusion component (pane) for Panel to enable interactive big data apps using Vega or Altair
+Provides a [VegaFusion](https://github.com/vegafusion/vegafusion) component (pane) for Panel to enable interactive big data apps using Vega or Altair.

+## License - IMPORTANT

+This reposity is MIT licensed.
+BUT the original VegaFusion is AGPLv3 licensed and *requires the author to provide this application's source code upon request*.

+I honestly believe there is no issue in creating a repository like this and exploring.
+But I don't yet understand the implications for using in a "real" product.

+SO PLEASE INVESTIGATE THE LEGAL ASPECTS ON YOUR OWN.
+YOU WILL BE USING THIS REPO AT YOUR OWN LEGAL RISK!

 ## Install